Teksta versija

 Section 1.
 The following terms are used in the Law:

-2) apartment house - a residential house where, pursuant to the cadastral survey file, there is more than one apartment, artist's workshop or non-residential premises, and also auxiliary buildings and structures belonging to the house functionally;
+2) apartment house - a residential house where, pursuant to the cadastral survey file, there is more than one apartment, artist's workshop or non-residential premises, and also auxiliary buildings and structures functionally belonging to the house;

 3) [8 June 2006];

-4) auction by ascending step - a proposal to the person who bids the highest price for the property sold at an open auction that is higher than the opening price for the auction to enter into a purchase contract for the respective property;
+4) auction by ascending step - a proposal to the person who bids the highest price for the property sold at an open auction that is higher than the opening auction price to enter into a purchase contract for the respective property;

 5) auction by descending step - a proposal to the person who bids the highest price for the property sold at an open auction that may be lower than the notional price but not lower than the secret price to enter into a purchase contract for the respective property;

-6) notional price - the value of the immovable property which has been determined according to the property valuation standards approved in accordance with the procedures laid down in the Standardisation Law or the value of the movable property which has been determined according to the property valuation standards approved in accordance with the procedures laid down in the Standardisation Law, and also by taking into account the remaining balance sheet value thereof according to the accounting records data;
+6) notional price - the value of an immovable property which has been determined according to the property appraisal standards approved in accordance with the procedures laid down in the Standardisation Law or the value of a movable property which has been determined according to the property appraisal standards approved in accordance with the procedures laid down in the Standardisation Law, and also by taking into account the remaining balance sheet value thereof according to the data of accounting records;

-7) sale at a free price - sale of the property at a price fixed by the alienator which is not lower than the notional price;
+7) sale at a free price - sale of a property at a price fixed by the alienator which is not lower than the notional price;

-8) secret price - a price below which the property may not be sold in an auction by descending step;
+8) secret price - the price below which a property may not be sold in an auction by descending step;

-9) institution of a public person (hereinafter - the institution) - also judicial and prosecutorial institutions within the meaning of this Law;
+9) institution of a public entity (hereinafter - the institution) - also judicial and prosecutorial institutions within the meaning of this Law;

 10) [21 October 2010];

-11) inter-area of land - a land parcel owned by a public person the area of which:
+11) inter-area of land - a plot of land owned by a public entity the area of which:

-a) in a city is smaller than the minimum area of building land which has been specified in the building regulations approved by a local government or the arrangement of which does not allow to use the relevant land parcel for building, or in respect of which it is impossible to ensure a connection to a common use street;
+a) in a city is smaller than the minimum area of building land which has been specified in the building regulations approved by a local government or the arrangement of which does not allow to use the relevant plot of land for building, or for which a connection to a common use street cannot be provided;

-b) in rural areas is smaller than the minimum area of a land parcel specified in the binding regulations of a local government or the arrangement of which does not allow to use the relevant land parcel according to the approved spatial plan, or in respect of which it is impossible to ensure a connection to a common use street (road);
+b) in rural areas is smaller than the minimum area of a plot of land specified in the binding regulations of a local government or the arrangement of which does not allow to use the relevant plot of land according to the approved spatial plan, or in respect of for which a connection to a common use street (road) cannot be provided;

-12) proposal for alienation - a submission of the person referred to in Section 4, Paragraph four of this Law which has been drawn up in accordance with the procedures laid down in laws and regulations and which has been registered by the relevant public person or which has been registered in the institution of the public person, and on the basis of which the public person or the institution thereof may commence the alienation of the immovable property of the public person.
+12) proposal for alienation - a submission of the person referred to in Section 4, Paragraph four of this Law which has been drawn up in accordance with the procedures laid down in laws and regulations and which has been registered by the relevant public entity or which has been registered in the institution of the public entity, and on the basis of which the public entity or its institution may commence the alienation of an immovable property of the public entity.

 [22 June 2005; 8 June 2006; 21 June 2007; 30 October 2008; 21 October 2010; 16 June 2016]

 Section 2.
-(1) The Law prescribes the procedures for the alienation of the property of a public person.
-The property of a public person which has been transferred into possession or holding of the institution or capital company shall also be alienated in accordance with the procedures laid down in the Law.
+(1) The Law prescribes the procedures for the alienation of a property of a public entity.
+The property of a public entity which has been transferred into the possession or holding of an institution or capital company shall also be alienated in accordance with the procedures laid down in the Law.

 (2) The Law shall not apply to:

-1) the alienation of property rights (securities, capital shares in capital companies etc.) held by a public person the procedures for the alienation of which are laid down by other laws;
+1) the alienation of property rights (securities, capital shares in capital companies etc.) held by a public entity the procedures for the alienation of which are laid down by other laws;

-2) the property of the State and local governments which is privatised in accordance with the laws On Privatisation of State and Local Government Property, On Privatisation of State and Local Government Residential Houses, and land reform laws;
+2) the property of the State and local governments which is privatised in accordance with the laws On Privatisation of State and Local Government Property Object, On Privatisation of State and Local Government Residential Houses, and land reform laws;

 3) [8 July 2011].

-(31) Provisions of this Law shall not be applicable if the State property used in the implementation of the measures to ensure operational activity is subject to alienation and the alienation thereof has been coordinated with the Cabinet.
-A head of an institution of operational activity shall alienate the respective property at the highest possible price.
-The institution of operational activity shall transfer the funds acquired after alienation of the property to the State budget revenues.
+(31) Provisions of this Law shall not be applicable if the State property the actual ownership of which is concealed and which is to be used for the implementation of measures for ensuring operational activities is subject to alienation.
+The decision on the alienation of the abovementioned property shall be taken by the head of the body performing operational activities.
+The property shall be alienated at the highest possible price.
+The head of the body performing operational activities shall ensure that the funds acquired after alienation of the property are transferred into the State budget revenues.

 (4) Provisions of this Law for the alienation of immovable property shall be applicable to the alienation of ships, except for the alienation of warships.
 The Cabinet shall take the decision to alienate warships.

-(5) This Law shall be applicable to the procedural arrangements for the alienation of immovable property of a public person that is located abroad insofar as the application thereof is not restricted by the laws and regulations of the relevant foreign country.
+(5) This Law shall be applicable to the procedural arrangements for the alienation of an immovable property of a public entity that is located abroad insofar as the application thereof is not restricted by the laws and regulations of the relevant foreign country.

-Section 2.1 In alienating built-up land parcels, provisions of this Law shall be applicable, unless the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates stipulates otherwise.
+Section 2.1 When alienating built-up plots of land, provisions of this Law shall be applicable, unless the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates stipulates otherwise.

-(2) Land parcels which are not alienated in accordance with the provisions of the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates shall be alienated and the price thereof shall be set in accordance with the provisions of this Law.
+(2) Plots of land which are not alienable in accordance with the provisions of the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates shall be alienated and the price thereof shall be determined in accordance with the provisions of this Law.

-(3) In alienating a land parcel in accordance with the procedures laid down by law, the provisions of the law which specify a range of persons who may be bodies governed by land ownership rights in accordance with the law shall also be respected.
+(3) When alienating a plot of land in accordance with the procedures laid down by law, the provisions of the law which specify a range of persons who may be bodies governed by land ownership rights in accordance with the law shall also be complied with.

 [30 October 2008]

 Section 3.
-(1) Immovable and movable property of a public person may be alienated as follows:
+(1) Immovable and movable property of a public entity may be alienated as follows:

 1) by auctioning, including at an auction with the selection of bidders;